omriLugasi/release-toolkit/docs/README.md

 By configuring a single JSON file, developers can streamline their release workflow, making it faster and more efficient.

+## Core Concepts
+1. Minimum dependencies in order to reduce security issues.
+2. One configuration file to rule them all (releases, publish process, commit lint and extra).
+3. Simplicity.

 ## Configuration
 The Release Toolkit requires a configuration file named `release-toolkit.json` in the root folder of your project.